-While glucose can be used by every cell in the body for energy, fructose, is only metabolized in the liver.
+While glucose, which is the energy we derive from carbohydrates, can be used by every cell in the body for energy, fructose, is only metabolized in the liver.

 In fact, the more sugar we eat, the harder it is on the liver, which is why cases of non-alcoholic fatty liver disease (“NAFLD”) in children eating high sugar diets are on the rise.